stefanvictora/hue-scheduler/README.md

 - **IP & Username**: The IP address and username of your Philips Hue Bridge that you obtained during the setup process.

-- **Latitude, Longitude & Elevation**: Your approximate location and optional elevation so Hue Scheduler can calculate your local sunrise and sunset using the [shred/commons-suncalc](https://github.com/shred/commons-suncalc) library.
+- **Latitude, Longitude & Elevation**: Your approximate location and optional elevation, so Hue Scheduler can calculate your local sunrise and sunset using the [shred/commons-suncalc](https://github.com/shred/commons-suncalc) library.
 The calculation is performed locally and no data is sent to the Internet.

 - **FILE**: The file path to your configured light schedules.
 The format is described in detail below.

 ## Configuration

-To configure your light schedules, Hue Scheduler uses a simple **text based file format**, where each line corresponds to one light configuration.
+To configure your light schedules, Hue Scheduler uses a simple **text-based file format**, where each line corresponds to one light configuration.
 Comment lines can start with either `#` or `//`.
 Empty lines are ignored.

 Each line contains the following parts, separated either by a tab character or at least two spaces (recommended):